Stevolus/PS-Remote-Script/README.md

 # PS-Remote-Script
-Retardedly simple script I use to connect to other PCs via powershell
+Retardedly simple PS script I use to connect to other windows sessions via powershell

+NB: winrm needs to be enabled on remote PC.

 Usage
 compconnect.ps1 "ComputerName"